 It is common knowledge that when it comes to sharing their experiences, consumers are a lot more vocal about their bad experiences than good ones (Watch this).
 Opinions spread faster than ever through social media platforms such as Facebook, Twitter, YouTube, etc. This can very easily affect the reputation of any business.
 This can be negative publicity, especially when complaints are not handled in a proactive manner.
 This brings a very important point of why listening & responding online is so critical for your business.

 How does it work?

 When shoppers search for your brand online, both good and bad things about you show up in search results.
 They not only look for information on your website but also look at blogs, review sites, forums, etc. to know what others are saying about your business.
 When they see good reviews about your brand it boosts their confidence and helps build credibility for your brand.
 What happens when you have 7 out of 10 results that are bad reviews?

 Online Reputation Management is a strategy to manage search engine results, by listening to what people are saying about your brand.
 Your ultimate goal in this strategy is to bring good publicity about your brand to the top of the search engine results, in turn pushing the bad publicity results down in the list.
 This requires you to have a proactive strategy in place, to handle unexpected bad publicity online.

-Research is the critical and the longest process in consumers? buying cycle.?
-They use search engines to research and gather information, so that they can make informative decisions.
+Research is critical and the longest process in the consumer’s buying cycle, They use search engines to research and gather information so that they can make informative decisions.
 If they find information about your brand, that is more negative than positive, it is highly likely that they take their business elsewhere.
-By not being proactive in handling negative reviews, you might be spending lot more time and resources to gain the control back in the market.
+By not being proactive in handling negative reviews, you might be spending a lot more time and resources to gain control back in the market.

 Step 1: Monitoring